kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

 - **Console Commands:**
   - `CheckDatabase()` - View all items sorted by value
   - `CheckRarities()` - View item count by rarity tier
   - `ResetOwnershipData()` - Reset all ownership data (CurrentStock, Owners, TotalCopies, SerialOwners) while keeping all items intact.
 Use this for a fresh reset during testing.
+Automatically refreshes the Index UI for all players.

 ### 6. Data Persistence (DataStore)
 - **Player Data Saved:**